Kuřim: Sights

 The Church of Saint Mary Magdalene was founded in 1226.
 It was originally a Romanesque building.
 After it was burned down in the Thirty Years' War, it was reconstructed in its today's late Baroque form in 1766–1772.
 The rectory was also founded in 1226.
 The original wooden structure was rebuilt after 1806.

 The original medieval fortress next to the church was rebuilt into a Renaissance residence in 1592–1594.
 Today the Kuřim Castle houses a school and its courtyard is used for cultural purposes.

-On the Kuřimská hora Hill is a water chapel of John of Nepomuk, probably built in 1722.
+On the hill Kuřimská hora is a water chapel of John of Nepomuk, probably built in 1722.
 The statue of Saint Florian on the town square is from 1679.